Codex CLI for Contract Testing: PactFlow MCP Integration, Consumer-Driven Test Generation, and CI Verification Pipelines

 • Node.js 20+ installed in your sandbox environment4

-• A PactFlow Cloud account or self-hosted Pact Broker
+• A PactFlow Cloud account or a self-hosted open-source Pact Broker

-• API token from your PactFlow settings page
+• API token from your PactFlow settings page, or basic auth credentials for the OSS broker

 Add the SmartBear MCP server to ~/.codex/config.toml: